adamshand/macos-wifi-toggle/README.md

 - If you are somewhere without WiFi or ethernet and want to WiFi to stay disabled, you'll need to disable the script with `wifi-toggle.sh off`.

-- If you have more than on ethernet device, make sure that `ETHERNET_REGEX` you selected only matches the device you want to monitor.
+- If you have more than one ethernet device, make sure that `ETHERNET_REGEX` only matches the device you want to monitor.
 Currently the script doesn't support monitoring more than one ethernet device.